davidlougheed/strkit/README.md

 If you're running STRkit with targeted sequencing data, you should put STRkit in targeted mode with the `--targeted` flag, which slightly tweaks read re-sampling behaviour and increases the `--max-reads` default from 250 to 500.

+##### LOOKING FOR LARGE EXPANSIONS

+If you're running STRkit for the purpose of finding pathogenic STR expansions or expansions of interest, the following parameters may help increase expansion sensitivity, at the cost of computational performance or a potential bias towards heterozygous calls:

+* Make sure to **NOT** enable `--force-gm-filter`, even if using lower-quality reads.
+Enabling this option can filter out artifact reads with false-positive expansion-like read counts, but it will also lower sensitivity for true expansions with low read support.
+* Enable `--realign`, *even* with lower-quality reads.
+Reads containing expansions can be soft-clipped by aligners like `minimap2`; the `--realign` flag can help recover these reads.
+* Tune `--gm-filter-expansion-ratio` to a slightly lower value, like `3.0`.
+This will keep larger alleles with low read support if they are larger than `--gm-filter-expansion-ratio` times the size of the smaller allele.

 ##### REGARDING SNV INCORPORATION

 If you want to **incorporate SNV calling** into the process, which speeds up runtime and gives